MartinQM/MartinQM/_posts/2021-10-05-TremblantHike.md

 The trail we pick is the Grand Brule (red trail).
 It is a relatively long trail, with lots of ups and downs.
 We took about 3 hours walking on this trail.

 The most impressive experience that I had is an off-trail part near reaching the top of the mountain.
-We took a straight hike up a rock maintain, and the scene is magnificent.
+We took a straight hike up a rock terrain, and the scene is magnificent.
 It is a ridgeline feel but the path is wide and safe.

 <img src="/assets/images/posts/IMG_2662-min.JPG" alt="ridgeline" >